10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Access to Scratch or Code.org

-• Easter-themed ideas (like a game where a bunny collects eggs)
+• Easter-themed coding ideas (e.g., a bunny collecting eggs)

 What You’ll Need: